I plan to stream a match. What do I need to do?

 Can I stream multiple matches simultaneously?

 Yes, you can.
 To stream at multiple locations, you will require multiple FrogBox Kits.
 These can be placed at different grounds and streamed separately.
-Kits numbers must be specified during the Match Request process to ensure the correct matches are selected.
+Kit numbers must be specified during the match request process to ensure the correct matches are selected.

 How do I view my stream?